The environments in which NGOs operate are fundamentally changing.

 Safeguarding: Advancing protection from sexual exploitation, abuse (PSEA) and sexual harassment in the workplace (SHW)

 Sexual exploitation and abuse of crisis affected populations and humanitarian staff by actors who provide aid is neither a new nor a standalone issue.
 However, since the media disclosure of sexual exploitation and abuse (SEA) cases by humanitarian actors in February 2018, attempts across the sector to address the issue and increase protection against SEA have multiplied.
-PSEA cuts across the issues of gender, protection, accountability, localisation, power dynamics, faith and cultural, and the nexus.
+PSEA cuts across the issues of gender, protection, accountability, localisation, power dynamics, faith and culture, and the nexus.

 In March 2018, the ICVA General Assembly re-affirmed accountability towards the people its members serve, partners, supporters and the public at large.
 ICVA members adopted a Commitment and Motion to Action on Prevention of Sexual Abuse and Exploitation and Sexual Harassment mandating the secretariat to document and voice the PSEA work, challenges and good practices existing among members and identify recommendations to feed efforts at international, regional and national level.
 In further discussing the mandate, it was agreed to focus specifically in national and local NGOs.
 Localisation is one of the core commitments of World Humanitarian Summit and the Grand Bargain, thus efforts to strengthen PSEA build upon local knowledge and capacities.